 Chemotherapy side effects may increase the risk of heart disease, including weakening of the heart muscle (cardiomyopathy) and rhythm disturbances (arrhythmias).
 Certain types of chemotherapy also may increase the risk of heart attack.

 The chance of heart damage from anthracyclines is related to the total amount received during your lifetime.
 Your doctor will carefully monitor how much of these drugs you receive.
-Heart weakening from trastuzumab is not related to total lifetime dose and is often reversible.
+Heart weakening from HER2-directed medications, such as trastuzumab, is not related to total lifetime dose and is often reversible.

-If your doctor is considering using a chemotherapy drug that may affect your heart, you may undergo heart function testing before starting treatment.
+If your doctor is considering a chemotherapy drug that may affect your heart, you may undergo heart function testing before starting treatment.
 During treatment, you may need periodic heart monitoring as well.
 If you have a pre-existing heart condition, such as cardiomyopathy, your doctor may suggest a different type of chemotherapy.